juhp/fbrnch/README.md

 builds a list of packages in parallel ordered by build dependencies.

 ## Known issues
-- `fbrnch build pkg1 pkg2 ...` should error with "Please specify branch"
-  (not "invalid argument `pkg2'")
 - only checks if already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)